-- (a) The AER must make, publish and may amend the MLO Guidelines in accordance with the Rules consultation procedures. - (b) The MLO Guidelines must address the following matters: - (1) the methodology and process for determining what parcel of a Market Generator's generator capacity is held by a trading right holder; - (2) the methodology and process for allocating a Market Generator's generator capacity to one or more trading groups under clause 4A.G.8, and any supporting material a Market Generator must provide when notifying the AER of an allocation; - (3) the process by which the AER must establish, maintain and update the MLO register, and the information the AER must publish on the MLO register; - (4) the information that each Market Generator is required to provide the AER under clause 4A.G.13: - (5) the form and content of, and process for, submitting an application under clause 4A.G.14, including any supporting material which must be submitted with the application; - (6) the information to be included in, and the form of, a notice of a potential liquidity period, or the commencement or conclusion of a liquidity period issued under clauses 4A.G.15 or 4A.G.16; - (7) the process for registering and appointing MLO nominees under clause 4A.G.20; - (8) any circumstances in which a MLO generator is not required to perform its liquidity obligation, as contemplated under clause 4A.G.21;
+- (a) The AER must make, publish and may amend the MLO Guidelines in accordance with the Rules consultation procedures. - (b) The MLO Guidelines must address the following matters: - (1) the methodology and process for determining what parcel of a Market Generator's or Integrated Resource Provider's production capacity is held by a trading right holder; - (2) the methodology and process for allocating a Market Generator's or Integrated Resource Provider's production capacity to one or more trading groups under clause 4A.G.8, and any supporting material a Market Generator or Integrated Resource Provider must provide when notifying the AER of an allocation; - (3) the process by which the AER must establish, maintain and update the MLO register, and the information the AER must publish on the MLO register;

-- (9) the circumstances in which the AER may approve other products as MLO products under clause 4A.G.22 which do not otherwise satisfy the criteria set out at clause 4A.G.22(a); and - (10) the process and criteria for approving a MLO exchange.
+- (4) the information that each Market Generator or Integrated Resource Provider is required to provide the AER under clause 4A.G.13; - (5) the form and content of, and process for, submitting an application under clause 4A.G.14, including any supporting material which must be submitted with the application; - (6) the information to be included in, and the form of, a notice of a potential liquidity period, or the commencement or conclusion of a liquidity period issued under clauses 4A.G.15 or 4A.G.16; - (7) the process for registering and appointing MLO nominees under clause 4A.G.20; - (8) any circumstances in which a MLO generator is not required to perform its liquidity obligation, as contemplated under clause 4A.G.21; - (9) the circumstances in which the AER may approve other products as MLO products under clause 4A.G.22 which do not otherwise satisfy the criteria set out at clause 4A.G.22(a); and - (10) the process and criteria for approving a MLO exchange.